 - Support local businesses and local jobs.
 Purchasing renewable energy from New England-based projects means supporting New England-based businesses and the jobs they provide to local communities.

 Unless you have a renewable energy system, such as solar panels, plugged directly into your home or office, you cannot purchase the specific electricity that is generated by a renewable energy project.
 The electricity flowing through the grid is a mix, and it includes electricity generated by renewable energy projects as well as those generated by fossil fuels, such as coal, oil, and gas, and other resources such as nuclear.
 The individual sources cannot be separated out at the level of the grid.

 As a result, a separate system has been created to keep track of renewable energy and to allow it to be bought and sold.
-That system uses renewable energy certificates, or RECs.
-Every time a renewable energy project generates 1 megawatt-hour of electricity, 1 REC is minted.
+That system tracks electricity put into the grid using renewable energy certificates, or RECs.
+Every time a renewable energy project puts 1 megawatt-hour of electricity into the grid, 1 REC is minted.
 That REC can then be sold.
 Purchasing a REC gives you, and no one else, the right to say you used the electricity from that renewable energy project.